 Texas shelters grapple with more migrants released by US

-Ruben Garcia of Annunciation House said Thursday that nonprofit groups are having to expand the number of people they serve because border crossings are steadily rising and the government is running out of space to hold them.
+Ruben Garcia of Annunciation House said Thursday that nonprofit groups have had to expand their services because more people are crossing the border and the government doesn't have the space to hold them.

-Garcia estimates his organization is spending $150,000 a month for rooms because there isn't enough shelter space.
-More than 500 people arrived just on Wednesday.
+Garcia estimates his organization spends $150,000 a month renting rooms because there isn't enough shelter space.
+More than 500 people arrived on Wednesday.

 Sister Norma Pimentel of Catholic Charities in Texas' Rio Grande Valley says her respite center is also serving more people than usual.